rfo909/RForth/Language.md

 2 3 add 4 mul .
 ```

+Should print 20.

-Should print 20 (the "." word means print top value from the stack)
+The "." word means: print top value from the stack as signed decimal followed by a space.
+It is implemented in ACode.txt under tag :DOT and linked into the static initial dictionary
+which starts at :Dictionary tag.

 The stacks